casenblurg/NCPA_Rovers_ROS2/TR1200/Rover_Setup/README.md

 # TR1200 Setup/Guide

+## Handheld Remote Guide

+First, turn the rover on by pressing the power button on the back of the rover.
+Then grab them remote and hold down both power buttons.
+When the remote is powered on, move the **second switch from the left** down one click.

+**WARNING THIS WILL ARM THE ROVER BE CAREFULE WITH YOUR INPUTS**

+---

+## Laptop Control Guide

 ## **Ensure the TR1200, onboard computer, and the USB to CAN are on before beginning!**
 >This section will explain step by step how to access the TR1200 rover and begin remote control from a laptop or PC.